Yo, dude. I'm Blackie.

 professors once told her that chemists make the best cooks.
 Mom

 always uses a recipe to cook from.
 (Unfortunately she doesn't have any recipes for fillet of finch, braised bunny or marinated mouse.)
-To see some of her favorite recipes, go to Three Kitty Kuisine.
+To see some of her favorite recipes, please go to Three Kitty Kuisine.

 Mom and Dad are "professional volunteers".